Compare the best plug-in hybrid (PHEV) SUVs

 A plug-in hybrid SUV uses two power sources — a petrol (or very occasionally a diesel) engine and an electric motor, which is powered by a large rechargeable battery.
 The idea is that you can combine the best of both electric and petrol worlds.

-The concept behind a plug-in hybrid SUV is that you use the electric motor and battery for your regular, daily commute (or shopping trips, school runs, or sneaky lunchtime visits to the cinema — we’re not judging).
-You’ll need a driveway or garage with a charging point, as most plug-ins have only a fairly short range of between 30 and 45 miles, so you need to charge up frequently.
+The concept behind a plug-in hybrid SUV is that you use the electric motor and battery for your regular, daily commute (or shopping trips, school runs, etc).
+They work best if you have a driveway or garage with a charging point, or somewhere you can easily top up such as a work car park, as most plug-in hybrids can travel between 40 and 60 miles per charge, so you need to charge up frequently to reduce dependency on the petrol engine.
 Then, when you need to make a longer journey, you don’t have to worry about charging points — you just use the petrol engine and the fuel tank.
 The car will be thirstier on a long journey, of course, because it’s heavier (thanks to the battery and electric motor) but in theory, enough miles on electric power will more than balance out the extra thirst on longer journeys.

 From a home three-pin socket, you’re looking at around three-to-five hours to charge a plug-in hybrid with a notional 13kWh battery.
 From a 7.4kW charging point, that can fall to around two hours.
 Obviously, cars with bigger batteries will take much longer, but those with the biggest power-packs can often use fast 50kW DC public charging points, achieving an 80 per cent charge in as little as 20 minutes.